-Dr. Edward H. Cushing served on the faculty of Western Reserve University School of Medicine in Cleveland and George Washington University School of Medicine.
+Dr. Edward H. Cushing served on the faculties of Western Reserve University School of Medicine in Cleveland and George Washington University School of Medicine in Washington D.C.

 He joined the U.S. Navy during World War II achieving the rank of Captain.

 In December 1944, he received the following decoration: “For meritorious service in connection with the work of the United States of America Typhus Commission.
-Captain Cushing, the first executive officer of the commission, fell the responsibilities of administering and directing the work of the commission in the early months of 1943.
-To the contribution which Captain Cushing had made to the planning of the first overseas expedition of the United States of America Typhus Commission he added personal service of high order in his forceful and tactful administration of the activities of the commission during a difficult period at its first station in the Middle East."
+Captain Cushing, the first executive officer of the commission, fell under the responsibilities of administering and directing the commission's work in the early months of 1943.
+To the contribution which Captain Cushing had made to the planning of the first overseas expedition of the United States of America Typhus Commission, he added personal service of high order in his forceful and tactful administration of the activities of the commission during a difficult period at its first station in the Middle East."

-Dr. Edward Harvey “Pat” Cushing, was born in Cleveland on March 17, 1898, the son of Ned and Melanie Cushing.
+Dr. Edward Harvey “Pat” Cushing was born in Cleveland on March 17, 1898, to Ned and Melanie Cushing.
 Returning from service in the U.S. Army during World War I, he received an A.B. from Yale University and an M.D. from Harvard University in 1923.